 Yes.
 If there is something in your cover letter or resume that stands out, we'll at least talk to you.

 A 10 hour per week commitment is the minimum amount of time necessary to be useful.
+However, at only 10 hours per week, you will not learn much or be assigned many projects.
 Committing more time will open up more opportunities.
 It is easy to spend 40+ hours per week working alongside the senior staff.

 How much field experience is possible?

 It ranges from none to the entire internship.
 It’s not predictable.
 Field experience is fantastic and whenever possible we bring interns into the field.
 Occasionally it’s not possible nor appropriate.
 Equally as important is shop experience.
 Usefulness in the field is largely dependent on knowing how the equipment works which is learned in the shop.

 Will this internship lead to a job with the company?